cchurch/api-docs/source/includes/_api_layout.md

 ## Get List of Layouts
 <!--===================================================================-->

-Returns an array of arrays with each sub-array representing a layout available to the user
+Returns an array of arrays with each sub-array representing a Layout available to the user

 > Request